 If the base of a rectangle is increased by 10% and the area is unchanged, by what percentage (exactly) is the width decreased by ?

 Four quadrants are drawn centred at the vertices of a square .
 Find the area of the central region bounded by the four arcs.

-Investigate the properties of quadrilaterals which can be drawn with a circle just touching each side and another circle just
+Investigate the properties of quadrilaterals which can be drawn with a circle just touching each side and another circle just touching each vertex.

 Manufacturers need to minimise the amount of material used to make their product.
 What is the best cross-section for a gutter?

 Can you choose your units so that a cube has the same numerical value for it volume, surface area and total edge length?